Illinois extends license expiration dates to March 31, 2022 - NewsBreak

 Illinois extends license expiration dates to March 31, 2022

+SPRINGFIELD, Ill. -- Expiration dates for Illinois driver's licenses and ID cards have been extended an additional three months to March 31,...www.dailyherald.com

-SPRINGFIELD, Ill.
-(AP) — Expiration dates for Illinois driver’s licenses and ID cards have been extended an additional three months to March 31, 2022, Secretary of State Jesse White announced Friday.
+SPRINGFIELD, Ill. -- Expiration dates for Illinois driver's licenses and ID cards have been extended an additional three months to March 31,...www.dailyherald.com

 Comments / 0